-It is dependent on who a woman has around her and on what they believe and think.
+The outcome of a caesarean section results from a subjective decision, which in turn is dependent on who a woman has around her and on what they believe and think.

 There are plenty of women who are told by one person that they need (or don’t need) a caesarean who might have been told something totally different if they were with someone else.

 And yes, there are also some who would probably be told the same thing no matter where they were.
 I’m not saying there are no clear-cut situations here, just that there is a lot of grey…